techidaily/site-games-able/source/_posts/enhancing-your-desktop-gaming-experience-with-a-ps5-pad.md

  Steam is an icon of PC gaming, but that doesn't mean that Steam is all about keyboards and mice.
 In fact, Steam has native controller support for all video games played on it.
 You can use this feature to calibrate and customize your PS5 controller for games you play on Steam.

- This means that even if you're playing a non-Steam game, you can easily[add the non-Steam game to your Steam library](https://www.makeuseof.com/how-to-add-non-steam-games-to-steam-library/) and enjoy the controller support provided by Steam—which is especially useful for games that don't have built-in support for the DualSense controller.
+ This means that even if you're playing a non-Steam game, you can easily [add the non-Steam game to your Steam library](https://www.makeuseof.com/how-to-add-non-steam-games-to-steam-library/) and enjoy the controller support provided by Steam—which is especially useful for games that don't have built-in support for the DualSense controller.

  Steam detects and enables the PS5 controller by default, but you can check to make sure your PS5 controller is connected to Steam by following these steps: